oneapi-src/oneDPL/rfcs/template.md

 ## Proposal

-Replace the text in this section with a full and detailed description of the proposal with highlighted consequences.
+Replace the text in this section with a detailed description of the proposal with highlighted consequences.
+The description can be iteratively clarified as the proposal matures.

-Depending on the kind of the proposal, the description should cover:
+Depending on the kind of the proposal, the description may need to cover the following:

 - New use cases supported by the extension.
 - The expected performance benefit for a modification, supported with the data, if available.